Boundary Fatigue: Systems Physiology of Overfunctioning

 Why Stepping Away Changes Physiology

-Earlier this month, I stepped away from my normal pace of work and traveled to Mitkof Island off the coast of Alaska, where my great Aunt Carol lives near Petersburg.
+Earlier this month, I stepped away from my normal pace of work and traveled to Mitkof Island off the coast of Alaska, where my great-Aunt Carol lives near Petersburg.
 We spent time with family fishermen in the harbor, explored the docks, and disconnected from the pace most high-achieving women unconsciously normalize.
-One of the most memorable experiences was flying by helicopter over Laconte Glacier and the surrounding ice fields before landing and exploring them on foot.
-The scale, silence, and environmental stillness created an immediate contrast to the constant cognitive stimulation many women live inside daily.
+One of the most memorable experiences was flying by helicopter over LaConte Glacier and the surrounding ice fields before landing and exploring them on foot.
+Later, we spent time deep within the Tongass National Forest surrounded by mountains, ocean air, and complete quiet.

-Later in the trip, we spent time deep within the Tongass National Forest surrounded by mountains, ocean air, and complete quiet.
-No notifications.
-No urgency.
-No performance pressure.
 The physiological shift was immediate.
 Mental noise softened.
 Breathing deepened.
 Recovery signals returned.
-Not because stress disappeared permanently, but because the nervous system finally experienced reduced load.
+Not because stress disappeared permanently, but because the nervous system finally experienced a sustained reduction in demand.

 Many women believe they need stronger discipline.
 Often, they need lower physiological demand.